Home » Healthy Nutrition » Healthy Diets

 One a Day

 Apart from that, you should try to eat more Omega 3 fatty acids, because, unfortunately, most Americans are lacking these in their diet.
-If you want to sustain a healthy body, your goal should be to get at least one Omega 3 fatty acid source each day.
-It may come from ground flaxseeds, a handful of walnuts, one serving of salmon (or other fatty fish), or a tablespoon of soybean or oil.
+If you want to sustain a body, your goal should be to get at least one Omega 3 fatty acid source each day.
+It may come from ground flaxseeds, a handful of walnuts, one serving of salmon (or other fatty fish), or a tablespoon of soybean or canola oil.

 The American Heart Association is adamant about eating Omega 3s.
 They recommend eating different types of fatty fish twice a week or more.
 These include salmon, mackerel, and tuna.
 If you suffer from heart disease, it would be very beneficial to get at least one gram of Omega 3s every day, and even better if it came from fatty fish.
 Ground flaxseed is also an excellent choice, as it also contains fiber (3 grams of fiber in each tablespoon, so you can’t go wrong).